rafaelmembrives/androidiconchooser/README.md

 When you use the an Action Bar you must download the <a href="http://developer.android.com/design/downloads/index.html">Action Bar Icon Pack</a>, find, rename and copy the icons for the diferents densities to your project.

-With this plugin you can easily import the icons from the Action Bar Icon Pack (tested in eclipse Indigo and Juno)
+With this plugin you can easily import the icons from the Action Bar Icon Pack.

 Installation
 ------------